vetsuisse-unibe/NGS-course-docs/unixExs.md

 Commands in grey blocks are to be typed in the Unix command shell or command line prompt.

 Words in italics need to be replaced by the proper parameters (for example, your file name).
+Or any word between two angle brackets like <filename> should be replaced with strings or words of your choice.

 ### Try some basic unix commands
 *Display user name*